-This text is a proposal for consolidating terminology in the field "anonymity/identifiability, (un)linkability, (un)detectability, (un)observability, pseudonymity, and identity management".
+This text is a proposal for consolidating terminology in the field privacy by data minimization.
+It motivates and develops definitions for anonymity/identifiability, (un)linkability, (un)detectability, (un)observability, pseudonymity, identity, partial identity, digital identity and identity management.
 The authors hope to get further feedback to improve this text and to come to a more precise and comprehensive terminology.
 Everybody is invited to participate in the process of defining an essential set of terms.